arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

 - Examine the workload and database currently running on Cloudera.
 - Create the virtual infrastructure for an HDInsight Hive LLAP cluster, and then create the cluster.
 - Use Hive export and import commands, and the DistCp utility, to transfer data from the Cloudera cluster to HDInsight.
-- Verify that the data is being replicated correctly.
+- Verify that the data has been transferred correctly.

 ---